 WEEKSITE

-Chemical Formula: (K,Ba,Ca)2(UO2)2Si5O13 H2O
+Chemical formula: (K,Ba,Ca)2(UO2)2Si5O13 H2O

-Familly: Silicates
+Family: Silicates

 Status: IMA-GP

-Crystal System: Orthorhombic
+Crystal system : Orthorhombic

 Luminescence:

-Phosphorescence (in the common meaning of the term) seen by naked eye:
+Phosphorescence (in the common sense of the term) observable with the naked eye:

-No Data
+No data

 Comments: